 Strictly avoid listing requirements on the basis of age, gender, race or other protected statuses.
 Doing so could put you in violation of federal and state equal opportunity and anti-discrimination statutes.

 Services like Glassdoor have already begun to lift the veil of secrecy surrounding salaries.
-If you don’t include any mention of salary in your job ad, candidates will find it from another source.
-You don’t have to give a specific salary figure, but
+If you don't include any mention of salary in your job ad, candidates will find it from another source.
+You don't have to give a specific salary figure, but a salary range is helpful.
+At a minimum, include "at market" "above market" or "commensurate with experience" to tell candidates that the salary would be competitive with similar jobs in the industry.

 Remember that job descriptions do not exist only to help you find the perfect candidate.
 They should also entice your ideal candidate to apply for the job and work for you.